zyzzyplyx/mixed-reality/mixed-reality-docs/advanced-performance-recommendations.md

 >[!NOTE]
 > Update() is the most common manifestation of this performance issue but other repeating Unity callbacks such as the following can be equally as bad if not worse: FixedUpdate(), LateUpdate(), OnPostRender", OnPreRender(), OnRenderImage(), etc.

-2) **Common, Expensive Operations**
+2) **Operations to favor running once per frame**

     The following Unity APIs are common operations almost every Holographic App.
-These can still readily be used to create an application with a constant 60 FPS but they need to be managed wisely.
+Although not always possible, the results from these functions can very commonly be computed once and the results re-utilized across the application for a given frame.

     a) Generally it is good practice to have a dedicated Singleton class to handle your gaze Raycast into the scene and then re-use this result in all other scene components, instead of making repeated and essentially identical Raycast operations by each component.
+Of course, some applications may require raycasts from different origins or against different [LayerMasks](https://docs.unity3d.com/ScriptReference/LayerMask.html)

         UnityEngine.Physics.Raycast()
         UnityEngine.Physics.RaycastAll()